rotheconrad/HeatSeq/README.md

 ## Distance

 Any square matrix with values 0-1 may be used.
-Matrix file should be formatted as a tab separated value (tsv) file.
+Matrix file should be formatted as a tsv file.

 ```bash
 python HeatSeq.py -i files/example_distance_allV.tsv -o files/example_distance -dtype Distance